AxiansITSecurity/Restsh/docs/quickstart/start.rst

     restsh [configuration file]

-After selecting the configuration file Restsh asks for the username and password if it is not specified in the configuration files or in environment variables.
+After selecting the configuration file Restsh asks for the username and password if it is not specified in the configuration file or in environment variables.

 The environment variables are: